conda/conda/docs/source/user-guide/concepts/packages.rst

 compact, and thus faster, alternative to a tarball.

-The .conda file format consists of an outer, uncompressed ZIP-format container, with two inner compressed .tar files.
+The .conda file format consists of an outer, uncompressed ZIP-format container, with 2 inner compressed .tar files.

 For the .conda format's initial internal compression format support, we chose Zstandard (zstd).
 The actual compression format used does not